Slicer/Slicer/Docs/developer_guide/build_instructions/linux.md

 Slicer is highly configurable and multi-platform.
 To support this, Slicer needs a configuration of the build parameters before the build process takes place.
-In this configuration stage, it is possible to adjust variables that change the nature and behaviour of its components.
+In this configuration stage, it is possible to adjust variables that change the nature and behavior of its components.
 For instance, the type of build (Debug or Release mode), whether to use system-installed libraries, let the build process fetch and compile own libraries, or enable/disable some of the software components and functionalities of Slicer.